-Teachers will write several detailed notes per week to you by email (typically 2-3 times per week) through the Kaymbu App.
+Teachers will send photos throughout the week to you via our brightwheel App and will send a class newsletter weekly via the messaging portion of brightwheel.
 Units of study, projects, and special events are explained.
-Please read your notes carefully to learn more about your child's experience in their preschool classroom.
+Please read your newsletters carefully to learn more about your child's experience in their preschool classroom.